bpdesilva/AMI/README.md

-# AMI - Agile Maturity Index | Spot Check Queries for Jira
+# Spot Check Queries for Jira